lightly-ai/lightly/docs/source/getting_started/platform.rst

         :alt: Permission policy in AWS

         Permission policy in AWS
-5. Go to the next page and create tags as you see fit (e.g `external` or `lightly`) and give a name to your new policy prior to creating it.
+5. Go to the next page and create tags as you see fit (e.g `external` or `lightly`) and give a name to your new policy before creating it.

     .. figure:: resources/AWSCreateUser5.png
         :align: center
         :alt: Review and name permission policy in AWS

         Review and name permission policy in AWS
-6. Return to the prior page and reload.
+6. Return to the previous page as shown in the screenshot below and reload.
 Now when filtering policies your newly created policy will show up.
 Select it and continue setting up your new user.

     .. figure:: resources/AWSCreateUser6.png
         :align: center
         :alt: Attach permission policy to user in AWS

         Attach permission policy to user in AWS
-7. Write down the `Access key ID` and the `Secret access key` in a secure location (such as a password manager) as you will not be able to access these information again (you can generate new keys and revoke old keys under `Security credentials` of a users detail page)
+7. Write down the `Access key ID` and the `Secret access key` in a secure location (such as a password manager) as you will not be able to access this information again (you can generate new keys and revoke old keys under `Security credentials` of a users detail page)

     .. figure:: resources/AWSCreateUser7.png
         :align: center